Continually Updated Clinical Reference

 • Grade V — Pedicle injury or avulsion of renal hilum that devascularizes the kidney; completely shattered kidney; thrombosis of the main renal artery

 Hemorrhage associated with pelvic trauma, with or without pelvic fracture, is common and may arise from venous, osseous, or arterial sources or any combination of the above.
 Typically, pelvic hemorrhage is treated first with the use of external fixation; external fixation is usually successful in treating venous and osseous bleeding, through a tamponade effect.
-External fixation may reduce a fracture and/or dislocation, thus decreasing the pelvic space and increasing the tamponade effect.47, 48
+External fixation may reduce a fracture and/or dislocation, thus decreasing the pelvic space and increasing the tamponade effect.
+[75, 76, 77]

 Continued bleeding may indicate an arterial source; such bleeding is associated with high morbidity and mortality rates.
 Intractable hemorrhage associated with pelvic fracture is a large contributor to the overall mortality rate of approximately 10%.
 Surgical exploration and intervention of a pelvic hematoma often is complex, owing to the difficulties in visualizing the hemorrhaging artery or arteries within the extraperitoneal hematoma and in gaining arterial control.
 In addition, an operation exposes the patient to the added risk of increased blood loss through surgical disruption of the pelvic fascia; this may be important in the tamponade of the hematoma.

-In many trauma centers, conventional angiography and, potentially, transcatheter embolization are employed for patients with pelvic trauma who have already undergone abdominal exploration and are known to have an associated solid organ injury and who continue to hemorrhage despite external fixation.49, 50 In other trauma centers, angiography may be obtained before external fixation or surgical abdominal exploration if significant hemorrhage is present, even in unstable patients.51
+Conventional angiography and, potentially, transcatheter embolization may be employed for patients with pelvic trauma who have already undergone abdominal exploration and are known to have an associated solid organ injury and who continue to hemorrhage despite external fixation.
+[78, 79] Angiography may be obtained before external fixation or surgical abdominal exploration if significant hemorrhage is present, even in unstable patients.
+[80]

-Transcatheter embolization of pelvic trauma that is performed early, within 3 hours of presentation, has been shown to lower the mortality rate.
-Overall, angiography is required in fewer than 10% of patients with pelvic trauma.
+Transcatheter embolization of pelvic trauma that is performed early (within 3 hours of presentation) has been shown to lower the mortality rate.
 When angiography is performed, extravasation is documented in approximately one half of patients; in such cases, transcatheter embolization is warranted.

-As with other injuries, Cerva et al and Stephen et al have shown that CT is indispensable in diagnosing and monitoring pelvic hemorrhage.52, 53 CT also is necessary in making the diagnosis of and classifying pelvic fractures and/or dislocations.
-The sensitivity and specificity of CT for active extravasation in cases of pelvic trauma is 80-84% and 85-98%, respectively.
+As with other injuries, Cerva et al and Stephen et al showed that CT is indispensable in diagnosing and monitoring pelvic hemorrhage.
+[81, 82] CT also is necessary in making the diagnosis of and classifying pelvic fractures and/or dislocations.
 CT evidence of extravasation in the pelvis is an indication for transcatheter embolization.

 In pelvic trauma, arterial bleeding most frequently occurs from superior gluteal and internal pudendal arteries.
 The fascia of the piriformis muscle may lacerate the superior gluteal artery, even in the absence of fracture.
 All branches of the hypogastric artery are at risk for bleeding.